Love Island (2015 TV series) series 9: Future appearances

 In 2023, Haris Namani appeared on series 1 of Love Island Albania.

 In 2024, Tom Clare and Casey O'Gorman appeared on series one of Love Island: All Stars.

 In 2025, Samie Elishi, Ron Hall, Olivia Hawkins, and O'Gorman all returned for series two of Love Island: All Stars.
 O'Gorman also competed on season two of Love Island Games.

+In 2026, Elishi and Shaq Muhammad returned for series three of Love Island: All Stars.